Don’t Miss These Tips for May

 Roses – Not to Worry

 It’s getting hot, but it can be sweltering if you’re a rose bush.
 Although roses grow beautifully in the desert, this heat takes its toll.
 So don’t expect your roses to bloom in the middle of the summer, and remember to cut the amount of fertilizer in half from June through August.
 This practice allows your rose bushes to rest during the heat of the summer.

 Here are a few hints to maintain beautiful rose plants over the next few months:

 - Water, water, water!!!
 Be sure the water gets down to the roots.
 If possible, submerge the container in a bucket of water to saturate the soil.
 Once well-watered, return the container to its original location.

 - Mulch, mulch, mulch!!!
 Mulching with organic mulch like straw, compost chipped bark, western ground cedar, or pine needles helps keep the soil cool and retain moisture.

 - Use the hose on the gentle or mist spray nozzle setting to sprinkle your plants several times a day for added moisture and insect control.

 - Do not prune the leaves.
 The leaves help shade the canes and hold moisture.
 Deadhead if you like, but the spent flowers add a touch of shade too!

 - You might use a shade cloth during the worst heat of the day.
 The fabric keeps the sun off, the heat down, and the humidity up.

 In September, return to your regular amount of fertilizer and continue applying these nutrients until November.

 Once the monsoon rains begin, your roses will respond to nature’s rain and humidity.

 But September is a long way off.
 So be mindful of your garden.
-Enjoy it in the early hours of the morning and again as the sun goes down.
+Enjoy it in the early morning hours and again as the sun goes down.

 Thanks for reading!
 Happy Potting!